Differential/docs/CLIENT-GUIDE.md

 ### Disappointment (bet you weren't expecting us to say that!)

-TODO - Since we are constantly working with working software, there isn't a magic switch and feeling of the lights turning on for the first time when we "go live".
+Since we are constantly working with working software, there isn't a magic switch and feeling of the lights turning on for the first time when we "go live".
 Software launches aren't big parties anymore, and an inrush of users isn't to be expected.
 You (and us) have spent many hours, blood, sweat, and tears making a great product.
 We should all be proud of that.
+The hard work just begins once we start having real users of the product.

 ### Bugs Will Surface

-TODO - even the most astute quality assurance processes can't find all the issues with software until real users start using your product.
+Even the most astute quality assurance processes can't find all the issues with software until real users start using your product.
 That is why we maintain 20% of the budget in a "shared account" so that we can prioritize post-launch activities.
+If we are working on a monthly billing plan, plan accordingly to have a budget for post-launch.

 ### Users Will Have Feature Requests (that you want to implement)

-TODO - Since we all work on the web these days, everyone and their brother has thoughts about what software should do.
+Since we all work on the web these days, everyone and their brother has thoughts about what software should do.
 Some of these ideas are great, and some are terrible.
 The best thing to do is to set a timeframe (we recommend two weeks) before any new features are added to the queue.
 That way, decisions are made with a clear mind and data vs. emotion.

 ### Software Will Need Ongoing Support

-TODO - Software is never done.
+Software is never done.
 There is always something to work on and improve.
 Expect that there will be a list of things to work on after the project is complete.
 New bugs will be introduced when new technology (new screen sizes, new browsers, new operating systems, etc) are implemented so at a minimum there is some amount of work to keep the current functionality